YingChen7/HQA_Cerebrovasculature/1_preprocessing/README.md

 	* download NIFTI zipfile via this [link](https://ww2.mathworks.cn/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image)
 	* unzip NIFTI zipfile to any directory you want.
 	* launch Matlab, add the directory of the unzipped file (along with its sub-folders) to the default search path of Matlab.
+5. Download this 1_preprocessing folder to your device, and add [utils folder](../utils/)  and [spmutils folder](../spmutils/) to the default search path of Matlab.

 ## How to run it?
 1. Organize the paired T1-MRA volumes the way we did (**!!Very important**).
 Suppose you got 1k pairs.
 It is suggested to name each T1 file as Subject+number-T1.nii, and the paired MRA file as project+number-MRA.nii.
 Then put these paired files in the [imgs folder](./imgs/) like this: